M-Net: Channel O

 Channel O is a present music channel with a strong focus on urban music genres.
 It also holds the annual Channel O Music Video Awards ceremony where artists are awarded for their outstanding contribution to music.

 SuperSport

 SuperSport is a group of sport television channels carried on DStv and GOtv.
 It provides sports content in South Africa and many other African countries.

-Magic Showcase and CineMagic
+Magic Showcase and Cine Magic

 In November 2020, Novela Magic was launched which celebrates unique African Storytelling and showcases local content and African stories made by African talent by bringing together a rage of content from across the region on one platform.

-Two years later, it was announced that the channel would be replaced by Magic Showcase and CineMagic both tailor made for low tiered bouquets.
+Two years later, it was announced that the channel would be replaced by Magic Showcase and Cine Magic both tailor made for low tiered bouquets.

+In June 2026, it was announced that the channels would be shutting down at the end of the month.
+This was done to ensure its services continue to meet customers' evolving viewing preferences.

 All HD channels are aired in 1080i but are downscaled to SD if the subscriber isn't in possession of an HD or Explora decoder.